-chapter 22 Children's Ministry Leaders: Carrying Out the Pastors' Vision
+Children's Ministry Leaders: Carrying Out the Pastors' Vision

-Children's ministry leaders work under the leadership of the pastors.
+Children's Ministry Administrators (and other CM leaders) work under the leadership of the pastors.
 They bring the pastoral vision to life through the curriculum they implement, the volunteers they help train and enlist, and by generally encouraging families.
 They provide regular updates to keep the pastors informed, so they can care well for families and volunteers.